SoftwareAG/c8y-docs/content/section/about_website/_index.md

 </svg>'
 ---

-Find technical details on the versions and sources of the {{< product-c8y-iot >}} documentation, and on legal information.
+Find details on the versions and sources of the {{< product-c8y-iot >}} documentation and on legal information.